 Developing Solutions for Care, Inclusion, and Work

-The key challenges for societal resilience result from externalshocks, spillover, and feedback cycles.
+The key challenges for societal resilience result from external shocks, spillover, and feedback cycles.
 These can represent threats to existing cooperative arrangements, but may also provide opportunities to develop novel solutions for care, inclusion, and work.
 This can be achieved by specifying which individual and societal values need (re-)alignment; understanding the psychological mechanisms that connect individuals through their common identities, goals, and networks; and identifying which institutional provisions and arrangements are needed to address these.
 The analytical tools are offered by the SCOOP approach, which integrates theoretical insights and links empirical evidence from different disciplinary and methodological perspectives to develop roadmaps for effective policy strategies and solutions.
+The proposed research is organized in four Work Packages (WPs, see Table).